 Apply the changes and close the dialog.

 You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
-It shows you code documentation in a popup as you hover the mouse over code elements.
+It shows you code documentation in a popup as you hover over code elements.

 For example, the quick documentation popup can show package names for top-level declarations.
 It might be helpful in cases when, for instance, you have multiple types with identical names.
 Quick documentation will allow you to quickly see where a particular type was declared.

 GoLand supports two types of links in Go doc comments: links and doc links.
 Both text and doc links are rendered as links in the Quick Documentation popup and the Documentation tool window.
 Also, the IDE supports other markup.
 For example, for headings and lists.